Keap is an excellent software with a good selection of features for mid-sized companies and businesses.

-Keap or Infusionsoft is a well-known sales and marketing solution with CRM.
-The problem lies with Infusionsoft pricing, which is high.
+Keap (Infusionsoft) is a well-known sales and marketing solution with CRM.
+The problem lies with the pricing, which is high.

-EngageBay is a much more affordable Keap alternative with a free CRM that grants you 1,000 contacts a month.
-Already you’re getting more than Keap without paying anything.
+EngageBay, on the other hand, is a much more affordable Keap alternative with a free CRM that grants you 500 contacts a month.

 The biggest issue with Keap is that it does not offer an integrated all-in-one platform, without which you cannot get a 360-degree view of your customers.

 With EngageBay, you get all these and more — at a better price.

 EngageBay’s CRM could be just what your small business is looking for!
 Sign up for free, or book a 30-minute demo with our experts.